HasnainRaz/Fast-SRGAN/README.md

 The results are obviously not as good as the SRGAN, since this is a "weaker" generator.
 But it is faster.
 Benchmarks are coming soon.

 # Pre-trained Model
 A pretrained generator model on the DIV2k dataset is provided in the 'models' directory.
 It uses 12 inverted residual blocks, with 24 filters in every layer of the generator.
 Upsampling is done via phase shifts AKA pixel shuffle.
 During training, pixel shuffle upsampling gave checkerboard artifacts.
 Adding MSE as a loss reduced them.
+So if you're wondering why there's mse loss in there, that's why.

 # Training curves because why not?
 <p align="center">